Monteiros/Bitnami-Oracle-VM/README.md

     sudo /opt/wordpress-5.9-0/ctlscript.sh restart apache

+# Remember to point your domain to IP
 Now all you need is to point your domain to your machine public ip by adding two DNS records:

 # “A” record